SAP-samples/teched2025-DT265/exercises/ex2/README.md

 1. Open the SAP Business Application Studio in your **customer subaccount**.

-2. Open the space you created in Excercise 1.
+2. Open the space you created in exercise 1.

 3. To start a new development project, go to the settings and open the **Command Palette** or press CTRL + SHIFT + P.